mlcommons/GaNDLF/docs/usage.md

 Remember that arguments/options for *Docker itself* go *before* the image tag, while the command and arguments for GaNDLF go *after* the image tag.
 For more details and options, see the [Docker run documentation](https://docs.docker.com/engine/reference/commandline/run/).

 However, most commands that require files or directories as input or output will fail, because the container, by default, cannot read or write files on your machine for [security considerations](https://docs.docker.com/develop/security-best-practices/).
-To fix this, we need to [mount specific locations in the filesystem](#mounting-input-and-output).
+In order to fix this, you need to [mount specific locations in the filesystem](#mounting-input-and-output).

 [Back To Top &uarr;](#table-of-contents)